bracki/cukeup/muenchhausen/01_muenchhausen.md

 !SLIDE
 # Outside in at its best.
+!SLIDE
+# So where's the PHP?
+!SLIDE
+# Now has become an implementation detail
+!SLIDE bullets incremental
+# Why didn't we use _cuke4php_?

+* We didn't know at the time
+* HTTP is the natural fit for the system
+* It doesn't fit the official naming scheme for addons

+!SLIDE

+    @@@ruby
+    it "should adhere to the naming scheme" do name.should ~= /cuke4*uke/
+    end